danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

   + The downlink system should use no more than 50% of any one resource type.
 + The downlink subsystem shall be capable of transmitting packets that are over 64kB.

+Requirement 4 follows on from requirement 3 of reliability.
+If the FPGA has to be reconfigured for every downlink pass, this introduces a large amount of complexity.
+If this process fails, communication will have to fall back to the much slower secondary communication system.
+There is also the effect of radiation to consider, if the stored bitstream file is corrupted its recovery could be very difficult.

+Requirement 5 is derived from the #acr("PBR") packet size requirements.
+This is discussed further in @fragmentation-section.

 = Packet Handling
 == Quality of Service